kyleawayan/todo161/README.md

 To summarize the structure of these three objects, the `Action` class is created.
 This stores simple things such as the name of the action and ID.
 Another class called `Event` is created. `Event` inherits from `Action`, with the additional methods of setting a timestamp.

 A class called `Todo` manages the `Action` and `Event` objects.
-Alongside of storing a vector of the objects, there are methods to manage the vector of objects, such as deleting them or retrieving an object based on its ID.
+In addition to storing a vector of these objects, there are methods to manage the vector of objects, such as deleting them or retrieving an object based on its ID.

 ## Development
 Qt Creator is required.
 Loading the project into Qt Creator is all that is needed to develop on the project.

+This project was developed on Qt Creator 12.0.0.